MidnightMages/AdvancedComputers/README.md

 Feel free to join our Discord server for support or any kind of questions: https://discord.gg/YBvURmhN9f

-## THIS IS AN ALPHA
+## THIS IS A BETA
-At this point there is still some fundamental content missing (thus the alpha tag) and there might also be a number of bugs present (please open an issue ticket if you find one).
+Most of the content is in and we think the mod is in pretty good shape, but there might still be bugs present.
+If you find one, please open an issue ticket.

 ## Features
-Currently adds programmable computers into Minecraft, along with screens, peripheral cables, real-world-internet-access, and redstone and inventory-interface peripherals, all being interactable through Lua 5.4.
+Adds programmable computers into Minecraft, along with screens, peripheral cables, real-world-internet-access, and redstone and inventory-interface peripherals and much more, all being interactable through Lua 5.4.

 **For server owners:**
 As far as resource usage goes, we are only setting up a lua execution environment per computer and **not** an entire virtual machine, meaning these computers have a very low ram and disk space requirement.